Madis0/sodium-fabric-translations/README.md

 **Download: [Modrinth](https://modrinth.com/resourcepack/translations-for-sodium/versions) | [CurseForge](https://www.curseforge.com/minecraft/texture-packs/translations-for-sodium/files) | [GitHub](https://github.com/Madis0/sodium-fabric-translations/releases/latest/download/SodiumTranslations.zip)**

-Please note that new versions will be created **every Saturday if there are changes**.
-If you don't see the most recent translations, please check back later for a new release.

 ### Keeping up to date

 - [Modrinth App](https://modrinth.com/app) and [Prism Launcher](https://prismlauncher.org/) can directly install and update Sodium and this pack